| The Conflict

 "A woman arrayed with

+the sun".
 The sun is our primary source of light and God is

 our spiritual source of light.
 The woman